seanthayer/PlaceKeeper/README.md

 * [x] Implement basic 'POST' request handling

 ### GoogleMaps Embed
-* [ ] Implement ability to name a pin
-* [ ] Implement ability to store latitude, longitude, and name of a pin in an object var
-* [ ] Implement function to return array of current pins
-* [ ] Implement robust infobox popup
 * [ ] Implement panning to pin on click
 * [ ] Implement deleting pin from map directly or removing pin when its list item is removed

 <ins>Completed</ins>↴
 * [x] Place embed and verify API functionality
 * [x] Implement ability to place pins
+* [x] Implement ability to name a pin
+* [x] Implement ability to store latitude, longitude, and name of a pin in an object var
+* [x] Implement robust infobox popup

 ### Misc.
 Features
 * [ ] . . .